lewdlime/abcm2ps/README.md

 To know more about the ABC music notation, have a look at:
     http://abcnotation.com/

-Guido Gonzatto maintains many abcm2ps binaries and more documentation at:
+Guido Gonzato maintains many abcm2ps binaries and more documentation at:
     http://abcplus.sourceforge.net/